-- Only four huts are for rent for day tour or overnight stay.
+- Only four huts are for rent for a day tour or overnight stay.
 So be sure to book in advance if you are planning to stay there.
-Nipa huts for the day is Php3,000 and Php6,000 for overnight – maximum of 15 persons
+Nipa huts for the day-Php3,000 and Php6,000 for overnight – a maximum of 15 persons

-- Every boat has its little comfort room.
+- Every boat has a little comfort room.

-- Wear sunblock to protect you from the scorching heat of the sun.
+- Wear a sunblock to protect you from the scorching heat of the sun.

-- Aside from swimming and island hopping, banana boat is also offered for Php100/head.
+- Aside from swimming and island hopping, a banana boat is also offered for Php100/head.